giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 When polygons are nested (one polygon inside another), CSF automatically detects the immediate container of each polygon.

-The rule is simple: **each polygon subtracts its weight only from its immediate container.** Ancestors higher in the nesting chain are not considered.
+The rule is direct and physically consistent: each polygon subtracts its weight from its immediate container—the material it directly displaces.
+Ancestors higher in the nesting chain remain unaffected, exactly as a steel bar displaces only the concrete immediately surrounding it, not the formwork outside.

 > *"Like diving into a swimming pool: you displace only the water in the pool, not the lawn around it nor the hill underneath."*